 - Physical, emotional or sexual abuse

 Young people may be more likely to self-harm if they feel:

 - Powerless – it feels as though there is nothing they can do to change anything

 - Unable to experience emotional pain even for a short period of time.

 Self-harm and Suicide:

 Whilst self-injury and suicide are separate, those who self-injure are in emotional distress and those who end their lives are also in emotional distress.
+In addition, there is always the danger that self-harm could go wrong and cause death, although this may not have been the intention.
 It is vital that all emotional distress is taken seriously to minimise the chances of self-injury, and suicide.
 Any warning sign or talk of suicide must be taken seriously.

 What to do if a young person discloses that they are self-harming:

 - Listen to the young person in emotional distress calmly and explain that you are not judging them or their behaviour.

 - Do not make promises which cannot be kept (e.g. assuring confidentiality).
 Reassure the young person that in order to seek health and happiness people need to know about their problems so that they can help.